TeamRizu/outfox-wiki/content/dev/actors/actortypes/actor/ActorsLua-Anatomy+Structure.md

 <!-- TODO: This is just getting started.
 If you've got ideas for this, please help out! -->

-Every actor in SM5 follows a standart general structure, with [ActorFrames](../../actorframe/) being more flexible in how they're constructed.
+Every actor in SM5 follows a standard general structure, with [ActorFrames](../../actorframe/) being more flexible in how they're constructed.

 {{<toc>}}